clinfo/GraphGenerativeModel/README.md

 1. "non_zero_reward": Filters out all null/zero rewards
 2. "positive_reward": Filters out all rewards below zero
 3. "molecular_weight": Filter out all molecules with a molecular weight outside the 300-500 range
+4. "toxic_substructure": Filter all molecule which have substructure present in the `mcf.csv` and `whi_pains.csv` files in the `toxic_substructure` folder.

 #### 1. Non Zero Reward Filter - Tips